chriswayg/ansible-msmtp-mailer/README.md

 [![Build Status](https://travis-ci.org/chriswayg/ansible-msmtp.svg?branch=master)](https://travis-ci.org/chriswayg/ansible-msmtp)

-# Readme
+# chriswayg.msmtp-mailer

-This ansible role deploys msmtp for Debian 9 stretch (tested on vagrant)
+This ansible role deploys msmtp for Debian / Ubuntu.

 ## Prerequisite
 * Having ansible installed on your workstation.
 * Having an SMTP server

 ## How to install
-* Use github to clone/fork in your role directory
+* Use github to clone/fork into your role directory
-* ansible galaxy ```ansible-galaxy install adham.helal.msmtp```
+* ansible galaxy ```ansible-galaxy install chriswayg.msmtp-mailer```

 ## Variables
   All the default variables are located **defaults/main.yml**.
 Mostly you would need to configure the following variables.
-  - *msmtp_accounts:* You can define one or more smtp account
+  - *msmtp_accounts:* You can define one or more smtp accounts:

       ```
       msmtp_accounts:
-      - account  : "gmail"
+      - account  : gmail
-        host     : "smtp.gmail.com"
+        host     : smtp.gmail.com
         port     : 587
         auth     : "on"
+        from     : example@gmail.example
-        user     : "example@gmail.example"
+        user     : example@gmail.example
         password : "some password"
-      - account  : "mysmtp"
+      - account  : mysmtp
-        host     : "smtp.example"
+        host     : smtp.example
         port     : 587
         auth     : "on"
+        from     : admin@example.org
-        user     : "myuser"
+        user     : myuser@example.org
-        password : "123456"
+        password : plain-text-password2
       ```
   - *msmtp_default_account:* Default smtp account to use

     ```msmtp_default_account: "gmail"```

-  - *msmtp_from:* From field

-    ```msmtp_from : "No Reply"```

   - Logging
      - Option A (syslog)